MTrop/DoomTools/README.md

 Creating a bootstrap EXE for Windows GUIs requires another project, [DoomTools-GUI-Native](https://github.com/MTrop/DoomTools-GUI-Native).
 It is not necessary for building or local deploying, but a package distributable will not be complete without it.

 The EXE build and copy to `src/maim/resources/shell/exe` will be skipped if the `natives.windows.dir` property is not set.
+You are better off not setting is for every build as the EXE will more than likely be built differently every time.

 Building a Windows Installer requires [Inno Setup 6.2.0+](https://jrsoftware.org/isdl.php), and requires that the property `inno.setup.dir` is set to Inno Setup's directory to make use of `iscc`.

-The installer target will be skipped if the `inno.setup.dir` property is not set.

-The installer target will be skipped if the `inno.setup.dir` property is not set, and the embedded JRE version will not be built if `embedded.jre.source.dir` is not set.
+The installer target will be skipped if the `inno.setup.dir` property is not set, and the embedded JRE version of the installer will not be built if `embedded.jre.source.dir` is not set.

+### Recommended Minified JRE Setup

+The JRE added to the installer (or even just for running DoomTools) should be one made with the following command line:

+	jlink --add-modules java.desktop,jdk.crypto.ec --compress=2 --output [jredir]

+That's `java.desktop` for the required packages and `jdk.crypto.ec` to ensure it can hit secure sites for updating itself and perhaps future tools that pull resources from Internet addresses.

 ### Utilities